The Pros of Legalizing Cannabis in The UK

 Sometimes the crowd does know better.

-There are a multitude of countries across Europe that have either legalised or relaxed their laws on cannabis.
+There are a multitude of countries across Europe that have either legalised or relaxed their laws on herb.

 We’re talking Denmark, Czech Republic, Cyprus, Austria, Belgium, Croatia, Estonia, Finland, Germany, Greece, Luxembourg, Poland, Portugal - the list goes on and on.